project-delphi/project-delphi/README.md

 👻 Spiritually Bayesian

-🕉️ Junior yogi student for life
+🕉️ Yoga student for life

 💻 Developer by experience